magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 ---

 {:start="2.4"}
 2.4.
-All dependencies MUST be requested by the most generic type, required by the client object.
+All dependencies MUST be requested by the most generic type that is required by the client object.

 2.5.
 Proxies and interceptors MUST NEVER be explicitly requested in constructors.